ktravers/ktravers.github.io/_posts/2017-03-20-dev-ops-crash-course-day-two.md

 - For restore, first imports base image to db, then applies deltas (write-ahead logs).
 - WAL-E has interface for deleting backups.
 We go in every 6mo or so and rms old files.

 Recovery config `/var/lib/postgres/9.3/main/recovery.conf` lives on replica.
+When designated trigger file is created on the replica, then it becomes primary and starts running recovery.

+Kick this off by running script (see operations wiki article).

 #### Future work: